Policy on Visiting Students and Veterinarians

 b.
 A foreign college or university which is listed in the International Association of Universities' World Higher Education Database (http://www.whed.net/) as providing instruction solely in English (letters from universities or programs indicating that English was the sole language of instruction will not be accepted).
 The English language testing requirement is waived for applicants from the following countries:

-16. Students seeking to spend time at the William R. Pritchard Veterinary Medical Teaching Hospital (VMTH) will need to submit their preferred visit dates, Service they wish to visit, a current CV, and a letter of recommendation via email to Nicole Adams at (firstname.lastname@example.org), in the VMTH Director's Office.
+- Students seeking to spend time at the William R. Pritchard Veterinary Medical Teaching Hospital (VMTH) will need to submit their preferred visit dates, Service/Rotation they wish to visit, a current CV, TOEFL Scores (if applicable) and a letter of recommendation.
+Prospective student application materials will be reviewed to ensure the compatibility of skills and experience are comparable or above the level of our clinical students as well as able to meet the demand of the externship.
+Please see links below for rotation block calendars and timeline of applications

 This policy applies to visiting veterinarians and other health professionals who request to participate in clinical rotations at the William R. Pritchard Veterinary Medical Teaching Hospital (VMTH).
 A separate policy applies to veterinary students from Schools and Colleges of Veterinary Medicine other than UC Davis.